bojand/fsto-2018-grpc/slides.md

 ???

-- HTTP/REST is great in many ways
-- REST is nice we're all familiar with it
+- HTTP/REST is great in many ways and  we're all familiar with it
 - Text-based and relatively easy to debug
 - Tooling for testing & inspection
 - Well-supported in most languages